AdobeDocs/experience-manager-65.en/help/sites-administering/external-providers.md

 ## Using your new Service on Pages {#using-your-new-service-on-pages}

-Having created the service configuration, you now must configure the required pages to use it:
+Having created the service configuration, you must configure the required pages to use it:

 1. Navigate to the page.
 1. Open the **Page Properties** from sidekick, then the **Cloud Services** tab.